Pornography: By gender

+A 2024 Economic and Social Research Institute (ESRI) study found that pornography consumption among 20-year-olds was highly gendered, with 64% of young men reporting that they watched pornography compared to 13% of young women, indicating that young men were nearly five times more likely to consume pornography than young women.
+Researchers have attributed higher rates of pornography consumption among young men to a combination of various factors, including higher average sexual curiosity and libido, gendered social norms that are more permissive of male sexual behaviour, greater stigma surrounding female pornography use, and differences in patterns of internet and media consumption.

 By education level

 A two year long survey (2018–2020) conducted to assess the role of pornography in the lives of highly educated medical university students, with median age of 24, in Germany found that pornography served as an inspiration for many students in their sex life.
 Pornography use among students was higher in males than in females, among the male students those who did not cheat on their partner or contracted an STI were found to be more frequent consumers of pornography.
 Although pornography use was more common among men, associations between pornography use and sexuality were more apparent in women.
 Among the female students, those who reported to be satisfied with their physical appearance have consumed three times as much pornography than the female students who had reported to be dissatisfied with their body.
 A feeling of physical inadequacy was found to be a restraining factor in the consumption of pornography.
 Female students who consume pornography more often had reported to have had multiple sexual partners.
 Both female and male students who enjoyed the experience of anal intercourse in their life were reported to be frequent consumers of pornography.
 Sexual content depicting bondage, domination, or violence was consumed by only a minority of 10%.
 More sexual openness and less sexual anxiety was observed in students who regularly consumed pornography.
 No association was noticed between regular pornography use and experience of sexual dissatisfaction in either female or male students.
 This finding was in concurrence with another finding from a longitudinal study, which demonstrated most pornography consumers differentiate pornographic sex from real partnered sex and do not experience diminishing satisfaction with their sex life.